duck531a98/esp8266-weather-station-epaper/README.md

 You can find php files in /php folder.

 ## Thanks
 Thanks to Mike Daniel Fred.
 They led me into the world of esp8266.
-Thanks to their work on esp8266 weahter stations, wifi manager, json parser and so on.
+Thanks to their work on esp8266 weahter stations, json parser and so on.
 Thanks to Mike, for now he's the only one which I could share and ask for help about electronic stuffs.